juandeaglio/TCR_JavaScript/README.md

 # TCR_TypeScript

 Mirroring this on a private GitLab repo where a pipeline for building/testing/containerizing exists.

-Building up the code for this.
+Slowly building up the code for this as of 12/5/2023.

 npm run build
 npm run test